-Untold History of AI: How Amazon's Mechanical Turkers Got Squeezed Inside the Machine
+Untold History of AI: How Amazon’s Mechanical Turkers Got Squeezed Inside the Machine

 The history of AI is often told as the story of machines getting smarter over time.
 What’s lost is the human element in the narrative, how intelligent machines are designed, trained, and powered by human minds and bodies.

 In this six-part series, we explore that human history of AI—how innovators, thinkers, workers, and sometimes hucksters have created algorithms that can replicate human thought and behavior (or at least appear to).
-While it can be exciting to be swept up by the idea of super-intelligent computers that have no need for human input, the true history of smart machines shows that our AI is only as good as we are.
+While it can be exciting to be swept up by the idea of superintelligent computers that have no need for human input, the true history of smart machines shows that our AI is only as good as we are.

 Part 6: Mechanical Turk Revisited

-At the turn of millennium, Amazon began expanding its services beyond book selling.
+At the turn of millennium, Amazon began expanding its services beyond bookselling.
 As the variety of products on the site grew, the company had to figure out new ways to categorize and organize them.
 Part of this task was removing tens of thousands of duplicate products that were popping up on the website.

 Engineers at the company tried to write software that could automatically eliminate all duplicates across the site.
 Identifying and deleting objects seemed to be a simple task, one well within the capacities of a machine.
 Yet the engineers soon gave up, describing the data-processing challenge as “insurmountable.”
 This task, which presupposed the ability to notice subtle differences and similarities between pictures and text, actually required human intelligence.